dddrey/CV/README.md

 **[Syg.ma](https://syg.ma)** (2018 – now)

 Together with a team of friends we run this cultural organization.
 Central to this initiative is a multilingual media platform, powered by community of contributors and readers.
 Another big part of it is radio.syg.ma - independent label, music & broadcasting platform(we organize and held offline events aswell!).
 Also it has many subprojects which could be found [here](https://studio.syg.ma/).
 I did a migration from a old Rails (4) monolith to a new more flexible microservice-like architecture.
-Implemented an image optimization backend served through CDN, **Graphql**, **WebSockets**, Jobs as **Nest.js** services,  **CEO** & **database** optimization, **containerized infrastructure**, audio streaming (we have self-hosted solution), I did some [web-archiving](https://archive.syg.ma/) also.
+Implemented an image optimization backend served through CDN, **Graphql**, **WebSockets**, Jobs as **Nest.js** services,  **SEO** & **database** optimization, **containerized infrastructure**, audio streaming (we have self-hosted solution), I did some [web-archiving](https://archive.syg.ma/) also.
 Managed to do several migrations of whole infrastructure "From cloud to another cloud".
 Responsible for all technical parts of the projects.

 **[ORPK](https://orpk.org/)** (2020)